Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Discussion

 \subsection{Acknowledgements}

-We thank David Blei and Peter Orbanz for many helpful discussions.
-We also thank Allison Chaney and Matthew Connelly for providing the preprocessed dataset of US State Department declassified cables.
-This work was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0021110 to AD.
-This work was funded by grants to SWL from the NIH Brain Initiative (NINDS, U19NS113201 and R01NS113119) and the Simons Collaboration on the Global Brain (SCGB, 697092).
+We thank David Blei, Peter Orbanz, and Lancelot James for helpful discussions and suggestions.
+We also thank Allison Chaney and Matthew Connelly for assistance with the US State Department cables dataset.
+YW is supported by the Office of Naval Research under grant number N00014-23-1-2590 and the National Science Foundation under Grant number 2231174 and number 2310831 AD is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0021110.
+SWL is supported by grants from the NIH Brain Initiative (U19NS113201, R01NS113119, R01NS130789, and R01NS131987), the National Science Foundation (2223827), the Simons Foundation (SCGB 697092 and 294338), the Sloan Foundation, and the McKnight Foundation. \end{small}